Receptogenesis in a Vascularized Robotic Embodiment: Results and Discussions

+This work focuses on the 'small' loop — local, stimulus-mediated synthesis in a vascular system primed to encounter the stimulus.
+The 'large' loop (central decision-making/autonomy, e.g., priming the body with task-relevant precursors, downstream behavior) is implicit: in the experiments reported here, priming was performed via user input, and the body was then exposed to controlled stimuli that activated the primed receptor site.
+Within the small loop, no central involvement is required during execution — body articulation, self-occlusions, surface orientation, and ambient light gradients would collectively determine where and when polymerization occurs in a deployed system, a role played in our demonstration by a physical mask.
+Synthesis is therefore shaped by the conditions of each encounter, intrinsically coupling the generated hardware to the environment in which it operates.

-In our work, precursors are a liquid mix of pyrrole (acting as both monomer and solvent), a bis(4-methylphenyl)iodonium hexafluorophosphate initiator, and cellulose acetate propionate (CAP) as a structural modulator.
+In our work, precursors are a liquid mixture of pyrrole (Py, acting as both monomer and solvent), a bis(4-methylphenyl)iodonium hexafluorophosphate initiator, and cellulose acetate propionate (CAP) as a structural modulator.
 We conceptualize this chemical inventory as a dual-source resource: it may be integrated as an on-board reservoir to ensure operational readiness, or alternatively, sequestered from the ambient environment via harvesting mechanisms.
-While the logistics of precursor procurement fall outside the primary scope of this study, the capacity for both intrinsic storage and extrinsic acquisition presents a robust framework for autonomous system evolution.
+While the logistics of precursor procurement fall outside the primary scope of this study, the capacity for both intrinsic storage and extrinsic acquisition presents vascularization as a robust framework for system augmentation.
+We chose polyethylene terephtalate glycol (PETG) as the 3D printing polymer as it is commercially available and transmits UV light starting at \SI{310}{\nano\meter} \cite{Arangdad2019InfluenceFilms}.
+Pyrrole as an organic solvent infuses PETG and can be photopolymerised into PPy \cite{Rabek1992PolymerizationPhotoinitiators}, during which the transparent Py forms dark UV-sensitive \cite{Luhakhra2023PolaronLight} PPy clusters.
+The perceived color change evidences the synthesis process.